Shavvimal/client/README.md

 ## TODO

-### MOBILE-FIRST PAGE STRUCTURE and COMPONENTS
+### MOBILE-FIRST SPEC:

 [ ] WelcomePage components: Header (with Leaderboard (5 leaders)) + UserForm + Footer

-[ ] QuestionPage components: QUIT button/link (top left) + Counter + QuestionCard + Footer
+[ ] QuestionPage components: QUIT button/link (top left) + Countdown + QuestionCard with ScoreCounter + Footer

+[ ] Transition Screen - purple card with a 3 seconds counter

+[ ] QuestionCard has ScoreCounter in the top right, a question and 4 choices as

 [ ] ScorePage components: Header (with Leaderboard) + Score card + Footer

-DESKTOP VERSION (stretch goal):

-[ ] Landing page - user sees Header with Leaderboard, an invitation to play and a form to submit username and two dropdowns for difficulty level and topic, plus Footer

-[ ] Leaderboard is always visible in the Header

-[ ] User is then shown 10 Quiz Cards one-by-one with 4 answers to select from and a button "CONTINUE"

-[ ] Display a counter that adds up the score with every submitted answer

-[ ] After these 10 questions, user gets his/her score displayed in the centre of the screen
+[ ] Each question will be timed to 10 seconds, the faster the user answers it, the higher the score

-[ ] GET request updates Leaderboard at the start and at the end of his/her game (in case the new score is in the top-5 list)

-[ ] PUT request sends his/her username and score to be added to the DB (edited)

-[ ] To decide: "QUIT" option.
-"HOME" link at the header or "QUIT" button under each card, switching user to Homepage?
+[ ] User chooses between "Easy, Medium and Hard" - and that affects score as well